 Like many other builders, the inaccessibility of the instrument inspired him to build his own drums.
 He spent a year of researching and gathering tools while quickly discovering that very little information on how to build handpans was publicly available.
 He then briefly observed Dennis Martin of Rhythmical Steel, Kyle Cox and Jim Dusin of Pantheon Steel, Victor Levinson, the creator of the SPB, as well as Robbie Davis and Ellie Mannette of Mannette Musical Instruments.
 While Mark is endlessly thankful to each of these people for the valuable hints that they provided, it was only the very beginning of discovery into the endless journey that is tuned steel.
 It has taken many thousands of hours of hammering by a family of artists to create the current chapter of the Saraz.

-Mark Garner – Founder, Tuner, Architect and Imagineer – (Right)
+Mark Garner – Founder, Tuner, Architect and Imagineer (front)

-Papa Steve Garner – Co-Founder, Mathematician, Drafter, Shell Sinking and Pressing Maestro (Back, 2nd from right)
+Papa Steve Garner – Co-Founder, Mathematician, Drafter, Shell Sinking and Pressing Maestro (right)

-Chris Genereux – Shipping Manager, Port Fabricator, Polishing and Grinding Superhero (Front Right)
+Chris Genereux – Shipping Manager, Port Fabricator, Polishing and Grinding Superhero (left)

-Chet Plant – Port Fabricator, Finer Shaper, and Shell Sinking Magician (2nd from Left)
+Chet Plant – Port Fabricator, Finer Shaper, and Shell Sinking Magician (center back)